 SUCCESSFUL PROJECTS ARE:

 - Compelling – artistically strong in concept and execution, compelling to a diverse audience, and actively seeking to engage with the public.

-Relevant – responsive to and engaging with diverse audiences, themes, neighborhoods, and landscapes.
+- Relevant – responsive to and engaging with diverse audiences, themes, neighborhoods, and landscapes.
 Public engagement is a central consideration for all proposals, so please make sure to demonstrate how your project engages a general audience.